Can Two Forecasts Have the Same Conditional Expected Accuracy?: Testing Equal Unconditional Expected Predictive Accuracy

 \subsection{Expanding estimation window}

 Proposition \ref{prop: impossibility rolling window} demonstrates the implausibility of the MDS condition with a rolling window estimation scheme.
 However, one might wonder whether testing equal predictive accuracy would be easier if one adopts an expanding estimation window.
-It turns out that with an expanding estimation window, the null in (\ref{eq:H0 unconditional}) cannot hold as we next demonstrate through a simple example: \begin{example} Consider the following DGP: \end{example}
+We next examine this point through a simple example: \begin{example} Consider the following DGP: \end{example}

 where $\{\varepsilon_{t}\}_{t=1}^{T}$ is i.i.d with $E\varepsilon_{t}=0$ and $E\varepsilon_{t}^{2}=1$.
 Let $\mathcal{F}_{t}$ denote the $\sigma$-algebra generated by $\{\varepsilon_{1},...,\varepsilon_{t}\}$.